 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.25% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Lithia is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Lithia is a great place for families with children to consider.
+First of all, many other families with children live here, making Lithia a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Lithia has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lithia’s overall crime rate is lower than average for the country.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Lithia.
 53.27% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.